Neil Astley: Bloodaxe

 After graduating in 1978 with a first in English, Astley founded his poetry publishing house Bloodaxe Books in Newcastle upon Tyne.
 He ran it alone from home while doing postgraduate research and other jobs, until it could pay him a wage seven years later.
 In 1982, he secured Bloodaxe's first annual funding from Northern Arts, later superseded by more substantial annual grant support from Arts Council England.
 In 1984 he moved the press into its first office, in the Exchange Buildings on Newcastle's Quayside.

 Bloodaxe is currently based in Hexham, Northumberland.
-As Bloodaxe's sole editor and managing director, Astley has published over a thousand books by over 400 writers, and edits, produces and typesets all the press's annual output of around 30 new titles a year.
+As Bloodaxe's sole editor and managing director, Astley has published more than a thousand books by more than 400 writers, and edits, produces and typesets all the press's annual output of around 30 new titles a year.

 Bloodaxe won the Northern Electric Arts Award in 1989 and the Sunday Times Small Publisher of the Year Award in 1990.
 In 1995 Astley was given an honorary DLitt by Newcastle University, where he has been a visiting fellow at its School of English Literature, Language and Linguistics since 2000.
 This has involved publishing the series of annual Newcastle/Bloodaxe Poetry Lectures given at the university.

 Astley's stated aim has been to achieve editorial breadth and balance by publishing what he believes to be the best of many different kinds of poetry: "The only positive discrimination I have exercised has been in favour of literary quality", which has involved commissioning several anthologies designed to redress imbalances in the availability of writing by women or minorities, including Jeni Couzyn's Bloodaxe Book of Contemporary Women Poets (1985), E. A. Markham's Hinterland: Caribbean Poetry from the West Indies and Britain (1989), Deryn Rees-Jones's Modern Women Poets (2005), published as the companion anthology to a critical study, Consorting with Angels (2005), Jeet Thayil's Bloodaxe Book of Contemporary Indian Poets (2008), Out of Bounds: British Black & Asian Poets (ed.
-Jackie Kay, James Procter and Gemma Robinson, 2012), and three anthologies of emerging black and minority ethnic poets mentored through the Complete Works project established by Spread the Word, Ten: new poets (ed.
+Jackie Kay, James Procter and Gemma Robinson, 2012), and three anthologies of emerging black and minority ethnic poets mentored through The Complete Works project established by Spread the Word, Ten: new poets (ed.
 Bernardine Evaristo and Daljit Nagra, 2010), Ten: the new wave (ed.
-Karen McCarthy Woolf, 2014) and 'Ten: poets of the new generation (ed.
+Karen McCarthy Woolf, 2014) and Ten: poets of the new generation (ed.
 Karen McCarthy Woolf, 2017).